 Selena felt 'emotionally abused' while dating Bieber

-Los Angeles: Singer Selena Gomez has revealed that she experienced "emotional abuse" while dating former beau and pop singer Justin Bieber.
+Los Angeles: has revealed that she experienced "emotional abuse" while dating former beau and pop singer Justin Bieber.

 She said: "I've found the strength in it," she said.
 "It's dangerous to stay in a victim mentality.
 And I'm not being disrespectful, I do feel I was a victim to certain abuse."